 Wei Ng, Graduate Student.
 Wei obtained her Bachelor’s degree at the University of Pittsburgh in Biological Sciences.
 As an undergraduate, she worked in Graham Hatfull’s lab studying a mycobacteriophage chromosome partitioning system and phage-encoded toxic small RNAs.
 She is a graduate student in Microbial Pathogenesis, and can’t wait to delve into bacterial phenotypic heterogeneity and mycobacterial cell biology, armed with a microscope (Hesper gives virtual high-five!)!

 Hesper Rego, PhD.
 Hesper trained as physicist in both her undergraduate and graduate studies.
 She did her graduate work with the late Mats Gustafsson at UCSF and Janelia Farm.
 In his group, she developed a nonlinear form of Structured-Illumination Microscopy.
 Afterwards, wanting to explore a biological phenomenon she did her postdoctoral work with Eric Rubin at the Harvard School of Public Health where she became fascinated by the ability of genetically identical organisms to display different phenotypes.
 This phenomenon is especially important for the treatment of tuberculosis, a disease caused by the bacterial pathogen Mycobacterium tuberculosis.
-She is excited to start a research group at the intersection of these two areas: the application of advanced light microscopy techniques to investigate the strategies mycobacteria use to survive the stresses imposed by the antibiotics and the host.
+She is excited to lead a research group at the intersection of these two areas: the application of advanced light microscopy techniques to investigate the strategies mycobacteria use to survive the stresses imposed by the antibiotics and the host.
+In her spare time, Hesper enjoys gardening, cooking, and eating, while trying to convince her toddler that ketchup is not a food group.

 Lin Shao, PhD.
 Lin is a research associate in the lab and splits his time between our lab and 3 others at the Yale School of Medicine.
 He obtained his PhD in the lab of John Sedat at UCSF.
 There, he worked with Mats Gustafsson, pushing structured-illumination microscopy into three dimensions.
 He went on to do postdoctoral training in the labs of Mats Gustafssson and Eric Betzig at Janelia Farm.
 For the Rego Lab he is designing and building a custom SLM-based 3D SIM.